articleIcon-icon

 As a Louisiana employer, you are responsible for withholding and paying Unemployment Insurance (UI) tax for your Louisiana employees.

 Unemployment insurance (UI) tax or state unemployment insurance (SUI) tax is a national program that provides temporary financial assistance for eligible workers who become unemployed through no fault of their own.
-UI tax regulations that vary between states and the LWC manages UI in Louisiana.
+UI tax regulations vary between states, and the LWC manages UI in Louisiana.

-To find more information and guidance on paying your Unemployment Insurance, the Louisiana Department of Labor offers valuable resources on its website, including a FAQs page.
+To find more information and guidance on paying your Unemployment Insurance, the Louisiana Department of Labor offers valuable resources on its website, including an FAQ page.

 Withholding personal income tax from your Louisiana employee